- We use real lawyers as instructors.

 NALS is dedicated to enhancing the competencies and contributions of members in the legal services profession.
 NALS accomplishes its mission and supports the public interest through continuing legal education and resource materials; networking opportunities at the local, state, regional, and national levels; commitment to a Code of Ethics and professional standards; and professional certification programs and designations.

-One way to demonstrate your preparedness for the demanding field of law is by becoming an ALS.
+One way to demonstrate your preparedness for the demanding field of law is by becoming an ALP.
 This designation is awarded after passing a four-hour, three-part examination.
 Attaining this goal demonstrates your commitment and aptitude for succeeding in the ever-changing legal environment.